WSPG: Programming

+Fox Sports Spartanburg is the Flagship station for Spartanburg Viking Football and USC Upstate Basketball and Baseball games.
+Ryan Clary is the Play by Play Broadcaster for each of these.

+It was announced in the Fall of 2024 that the station will be the flagship station for the Hub City Spartanburgers.

 The station airs locally produced sports shows plus national programming and live sporting events from Fox Sports Radio.
 Fox Sports 1400 Spartanburg also carries live sports from the following teams: